 Ford Cars Will Integrate Google Android and Google Assistant Starting in 2023

-Millions of Ford Motor Company vehicles will run Google’s Android operating system, including Google Assistant, starting in 2023.
+Millions of Ford Motor Company vehicles will run Google’s Android Automotive OS (operating system), including Google Assistant, starting in 2023.
 The six-year deal to incorporate Google technology into Ford’s operations appears to be a replacement for the existing Ford SYNC operating system, built in-house on the Cerence Drive platform over the last 15 years.

 Ford and Google